dnth/DEIMKit/README.md

 > This means you can use any image size you want.
 Play around with the input size slider to see what works best for your model.
 > Some objects are visible even at lower input sizes, this means you can use a lower input size to speed up inference.

-### Live Inference
+### 🎥 Live Inference
 Run live inference on a video, image or webcam using ONNXRuntime.
 This runs on CPU by default.
-If you would like to use the CUDA backend, you can install the `onnxruntime-gpu` package and uninstall the `onnxruntime` package.
+If you would like to use the CUDA backend, install the `onnxruntime-gpu` package and uninstall the `onnxruntime` package.

 For running inference on a webcam, set the `--webcam` flag.